A Quick Guide to Proactive Cybersecurity Measures: How to Keep Yourself Safe From Hackers

 What is Proactive Cybersecurity?

-Proactive cybersecurity is an organization’s effort to protect their data and software systems from threats before they happen.
+Proactive cybersecurity is an organization’s effort to protect its data and software systems from threats before they happen.
 A proactive approach to cybersecurity can help organizations to stay ahead of emerging threats by using data-driven insights, continuous monitoring, and risk assessments.
 There are many ways to implement proactive cybersecurity measures.

 Focusing on cybersecurity policies and procedures is a great place to start.
 You can also consider implementing tools that automate security tasks, such as Endpoint Detection and Response (EDR).